 In a Stateflow chart, continuous-time variables always have type

 For each continuous-time variable, Stateflow implicitly creates a variable to represent its time derivative.
 A

-For example, the time derivative of continuous variable
+data_dot represents the time derivative of a continuous

-You can write to the time derivative variable in the
+data.
+You can write to the time derivative variable in

 Define continuous-time variables at the chart level or below in the Stateflow hierarchy.

-Expose continuous state by assigning the local variable to a Stateflow output (see Expose Continuous States to a Simulink Model).
+Expose the continuous state of a chart by assigning the local continuous-time variable to a Stateflow output.